-The Company generally utilizes a bond yield model to estimate the fair value of its debt investments where there is not a readily available market value (Level 3) which model is based on the present value of expected cash flows from the debt investments.
+The Company generally utilizes a bond yield model to estimate the fair value of its debt investments when there is not a readily available market value (Level 3) which model is based on the present value of expected cash flows from the debt investments.
 The significant observable inputs into the model are market interest rates for debt with similar characteristics, which are adjusted for the portfolio company's credit risk.
 The credit risk component of the valuation considers several factors including financial performance, business outlook, debt priority and collateral position.
 These factors are incorporated into the calculation of the capital structure premium, tranche specific risk premium, size premium and industry premium, which are significant unobservable inputs into the model.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (in thousands, except share and per share amounts, percentages and as otherwise indicated)
+(in thousands, except share and per share amounts, percentages and as otherwise indicated)